yacko1975/jquery-idleTimeout/README.md

       dialogTitle:          'Session Expiration Warning',
       dialogText:           'Because you have been inactive, your session is about to expire.',

-      // server-side session keep-alive timer & url
+      // server-side session keep-alive timer
-      sessionKeepAliveTimer: 60000,          // Ping the server at this interval in milliseconds.
-60000 = 1 Minute
+      sessionKeepAliveTimer: 600000          // Ping the server at this interval in milliseconds.
+600000 = 10 Minutes
-      // sessionKeepAliveTimer: false,       // Set to false to disable pings.
+      // sessionKeepAliveTimer: false        // Set to false to disable pings.
-      sessionKeepAliveUrl:   '/'             // url to ping
     });
   });
 ```